 In either of those cases, linking to a lower DA site could be a good idea.

 A website’s trustworthiness is a measurement of how existing users respond to the site’s content.
 If your audience takes action on what your content asks them to do, it shows others that you’re a trusted source.

 On a plumbing site, for example, the call to action (CTA) might be to request a quote.
-If the user converts into a customer, they'll either have a good experience with the business, or a bad one.
+If the user converts into a customer, they’ll either have a good or bad experience with the business.

 When users take to the internet to share their experiences, they’re essentially telling Google whether or not that business can be trusted.
 And Google listens.